-We’re both super excited to have QT version 3.0 bearing hie name and we couldn’t be more proud.
+We’re both super excited to have QT version 3.0 bearing his name and we couldn’t be more proud.
 The 3.0 shafts feature ringed shafts that enhance the grip.
-They also utilize the “dark matter” anti-vibration material that softens the feel but allows the stiffness of the carbon fiber to produce consistent blows to the timpani head.
+They also utilize the “dark matter” anti-vibration material that softens the feel but allows the stiffness of the carbon fiber to help produce consistent blows to the timpani head.

 Below are Leo’s descriptions and suggested use for each mallet model.

 LS 3.1.
 This is an extremely hard leather mallet that and is ideal on the QT shafts.
 I personally started to use this core to replace wood mallets when composers call for it.
 I have found that it gives nearly identical attack but produces a much warmer and bigger sound.